arjunchengappa/LARN2121/README.md

   ii.
 To stop recording click `Stop`
   iii.
 To upload a video click `Upload` and select the required file
   iv.
 To analyse the video click `Analyse`
   v.
-Wait till the video has been completly analysed to get the result.
+Wait till the video has been completely analysed to get the result.

  NOTE:
  The application might go into a `Not Responding` state while the analysis is running.